zhiweil/blog-aws/pages/devops/elasticbeanstalk.md

 tags: [devops-exam]
 keywords: AWS Elastic Beanstalk
 last_updated: April 27, 2019
-summary: "With Elastic Beanstalk, you can deploy, monitor, and scale and application quickly."
+summary: "Elastic Beanstalk provides developers or end users with the ability to provision application infrastructure in an almost transparent way."
 sidebar: mydoc_sidebar
 permalink: devops_elasticbeanstalk.html
 folder: devops
 ---

-Elastic Beanstalk provide3s developers or end users with the ability to provision application infrastructure in an almost transparent way.

 Elastic Beanstalk focus on components and performance, not configuration and specification.
 It attempts to remove, or significantly simplify infrastructure management, allowing applications to be deployed into infrastructure environments easily.

 ## Key architecture components
-* Application - the high level structure in beanstalk.
-Either you entire application is one EB application, or each logical component of your application, can be a EB application or a EB environment within an application.
+* **Application** - the high level structure in beanstalk.
+    * Either you entire application is one EB application
+    * or each logical component of your application, can be a EB application or a EB environment within an application
+    * Each application has its own URL, the URL can be switched among different environments (blue-green deployment).
-* Application can have multiple environments.
-Environment can be development stages such as Prod, Staging, Dev, V1, V2 or functional type such as front-end, back-end.
+* Application can have multiple **environments**.
+    * Environment can be development stages such as Prod, Staging, Dev, V1, V2 or functional type such as front-end, back-end.
     * Environments are either single instance or scalable.
     * Environments are either web server environments or worker environments.
-* Application versions are unique packages which represent versions of applications.
+* **Application versions** are unique packages which represent versions of applications.
     * One application can have multiple application versions.
     * Application versions can be deployed to environments within an application.
-* An application is uploaded to EB as an application bundle(ZIP file).
+    * An application (version) is uploaded to EB as an **application bundle(ZIP file)**.

-Each application has its own URL, the URL can be switched among different environments (blue-green deployment).

 ## Environment types
 * **Web server environment** - Web servers running inside EC2 instances which are running inside a auto-scaling group and behind a LB.
 Web servers might